 In the field of neuroactive steroids focused specifically on modulation of GABAA receptors, we also face competition from a number of companies, including Marinus Pharmaceuticals, Inc., or Marinus, and Praxis Precision Medicines, or Praxis.
 Marinus is developing a form of ganaxolone, a known GABAA positive allosteric modulator neuroactive steroid, that is in Phase 3 trials in patients with status epilepticus and CDLK5 deficiency disorder.
-Praxis is developing PRAX-114, a GABAA receptor modulating neuroactive steroid, for MDD and is currently reported as being in Phase 2/3 development.
+Praxis is developing PRAX-114, a GABAA receptor modulating neuroactive steroid, for MDD that is currently reported as being in Phase 2/3 development.

 SAGE-324, a novel GABAA receptor positive allosteric modulator, is in Phase 2 development in essential tremor.
-If successfully developed and approved, SAGE-324 may face competition from a Phase 2b-ready T-type calcium channel modulator in development for essential tremor by Jazz Pharmaceuticals, Inc.
+If successfully developed and approved, SAGE-324 may face competition from a Phase 2b-ready T-type calcium channel modulator in development for essential tremor by Jazz Pharmaceuticals, Inc., or a Phase 2 T-type calcium channel modulator in development for essential tremor by Praxis.